exeny/exeny/README.md

 ###

-<h3 align="center">Beginner frontend developer from Almaty.
+<h3 align="center">Beginner front-end developer from Almaty.
-  <br/></h3>
-  <p align="center">I am interested in web development.
-My programming journey started in late 2022 with HTML, CSS, JS.
-Later (with a small break) I mastered jQuery.
+  <br/></h3>I am interested in web development.
+My programming journey started in mid 2022 with Python.
+In late 2022 and early 2023, I mastered HTML, CSS, and JS.
+Later (with a short break) I mastered jQuery.
 At the moment I am learning React, React Native</p>

 ###